alandipert/boot-yeti/example/README.md

 # boot-yeti example project

-This is a tiny factorial calculator project based on an [example in the Yeti tutorial](http://dot.planet.ee/yeti/intro.html#public-classes).
+This is a tiny factorial calculator project written in [Yeti] that uses the [Boot] build tool.
+It's based on an
+[example in the Yeti tutorial](http://dot.planet.ee/yeti/intro.html#public-classes).

 ## Continuously Compile, Run